The structure of a landing page

 Include a link to a “Sitemap” as well as a link to an “About us” page.

-Here is a neat little trick that helped me to achieve great quality scores.
+Here is a neat little trick that helped me to achieve excellent quality scores.
 Add links to related products of the product you are trying to promote.
-This type of links apparently makes the impression that the landing page is really part of an overall website and not just an “add on”.
+This link makes the impression that the landing page is part of an overall website and not just an “add on”.